storesafe/cordova-sqlite-storage/README.md

 |-----------------------|----------------------|
 |[![Circle CI](https://circleci.com/gh/litehelpers/Cordova-sqlite-storage.svg?style=svg)](https://circleci.com/gh/litehelpers/Cordova-sqlite-storage)|[![Build Status](https://travis-ci.org/litehelpers/Cordova-sqlite-storage.svg)](https://travis-ci.org/litehelpers/Cordova-sqlite-storage)|

+## IMPORTANT API DEPRECATION NOTICE

+The "standard" transaction API documented in [Standard asynchronous transactions section](#standard-asynchronous-transactions) (`db.transaction()` and `db.readTransaction` calls) are now deprecated in this plugin version and scheduled to be removed from the next major release ref: <https://github.com/litehelpers/Cordova-sqlite-storage/issues/720>

+It is recommended to use the following calls instead:

+- `db.executeSql()` to read data or execute a single modification statement
+- `db.sqlBatch()` to execute a batch of modification statements within an ACID (atomic, failure-safe) transaction.

+Note that the "standard" (deprecated) transaction API calls will continue to be supported by other plugin versions such as `cordova-sqlite-ext` (permissive license terms) and `cordova-sqlite-evcore-extbuild-free` (GPL or commercial license terms).

 ## About this version branch

 This is the common version branch which supports the most widely used features and serves as the basis for the other versions.